 Travel Tips for October

-Start making plans in August for Mickey's Halloween Party at Disneyland.
+Start making plans in August for the Halloween Party at Disneyland.
 It may be the most fun time to go all year - and it's the best Disneyland bargain out there.
 Tickets go on sale early in August and the most popular days sell out fast.

 If you want to take a lantern tour of Old City Cemetery in Sacramento, buy tickets early in September.
 By the end of the month, they'll all be sold out.